fullon-labs/flon-core/README.md

 We have observed severe performance issues when multiple virtual machines are running this test suite on the same physical host at the same time, for example in a CICD system.
 This can be resolved by disabling hyperthreading on the host.

 #### Serial Tests
 The serial test suite consists of [medium](https://testing.googleblog.com/2010/12/test-sizes.html) component or integration tests that use specific paths, ports, rely on process names, or similar, and cannot be run concurrently with other tests.
-Serial tests can be sensitive to other software running on the same host and they may `SIGKILL` other `funod` processes.
+Serial tests can be sensitive to other software running on the same host and they may `SIGKILL` other `fonod` processes.
 These tests take a moderate amount of time to complete, but we recommend running them.

 You can invoke them by running `ctest` from a terminal in your fullon build directory and specifying the following arguments:
 ```bash